st3v3nmw/fanaka/work-options.rst

     Different things might matter to you more than others.

-Maybe you feel you will have more value earning a higher salary to send money back home, or perhaps that being part of a local technology community matters more. living in Europe might be a wonderful adventure for someone but a huge sacrifice for another.
+Maybe you feel you will have more value earning a higher salary to send money back home, or perhaps that being part of a local technology community matters more.
+Living in Europe might be a wonderful adventure for someone but a huge sacrifice for another.
 Perhaps you believe that the most important thing you can do is apply your software skills to African problems.

 You can take the table below with a pinch of salt.
 It's not intended to be a precise and definitive guide.
 It's generalised and you can safely add *probably* in front of everything it says.
 For example, some people who run their own businesses in Africa *will* be enormously successful - though for most people that will not be the case, and the economic reward will be modest.